-If the dog incident sub-committee finds an allegation of aggression to be made out, the dog incident sub-committee will recommend a penalty in accordance with the AFA Black Card Penalty Protocol in Table A14.1.

-Table A14.1 AFA Black Card Penalty Protocol
+If the dog incident sub-committee finds an allegation of aggression to be made out, the dog incident sub-committee will have regard to the AFA Black Card Penalty Protocol in Table A14.1 in deciding on the appropriate penalty to recommend.
+To avoid doubt, the dog incident sub-committee may recommend a penalty which is not consistent with the AFA Black Card Penalty Protocol where it considers that to be warranted in the circumstances.